Academic, vocational and disability counseling are available with a DSPS Counselor on an appointment basis to achieve the following:

-DSPS Courses that provide classroom and computer laboratory support are taught in two main courses that focus 1) on learning the basics of access to a wide variety of software, hardware and assistive technologies to assist in the learning process; and 2) on development of alternative strategies of learning that are based on the student’s individual learning challenges.
+Courses that provide classroom and computer laboratory support are taught in two main courses that focus on: 1) learning the basics of access to a wide variety of software, hardware and assistive technologies to assist in the learning process; and 2) development of alternative strategies of learning that are based on the student’s individual learning challenges.

 Adapted Physical Education Courses

-The courses that have been adapted for students with disabilities includes:
+The courses that have been adapted for students with disabilities include: